dopp000/custom-limbus-dnd-bot/README.md

 - Animated combat reveal pacing (`COIN_FACE_DELAY`/`COIN_DETAIL_DELAY`) is untuned beyond "verified it works", a busy round can run long.
 Revisit if it feels too slow in real play.
+- **Evasion doesn't match the actual intent yet.** Right now it's a flat count-based resource, if the count is high enough a fighter can dodge every single coin of an attack, every round, indefinitely.
+That's not what I want, Evasion is supposed to be something that CAN fail, not a wall.
+Real Limbus Evade tosses its own coins alongside the incoming ones and only dodges while it's still ahead on Power, so a big enough attack eventually breaks through.
+Current implementation is a deliberate simplification that's turned out too strong.
+Revisit this before Evasion sees real play, either cap it (e.g. 1 dodge per incoming attack instead of per coin) or build the real power-comparison version.

+## Limbus Fidelity Notes (cross-checked against the wiki's Battles page)

+Went through <https://limbuscompany.wiki.gg/wiki/Battles> end to end to see what's missing.
+Deliberately left out of this pass, not relevant to this
+ruleset: deployment order, offense/defense levels, unbreakable/excision
+coins, Durante, the backup system.

+**Real structural gaps, nothing like these exists in the engine at all:**

+- **Guard / Clashable Guard**: a third defense-skill type alongside Evade and Counter.
+Rolls its own coins, generates Shield HP equal to its Final Power, which absorbs damage before real HP does and disappears at end of Turn.
+Clashable Guard is the Guard equivalent of Clashable Counter: on a win it raises the target's Stagger Threshold, on a loss it reduces the attacker's Final Power (mitigation, not a strike-back).
+Whenever this gets built, damage should still come off the SAME HP-loss path as normal (`Fighter.take_damage`), Shield is just an overhead pool consumed first, not a separate damage formula.
+Reserved emoji slots already sitting in `game/emojis.py`: `"shield"`, `"stagger"`.
+- **Offset**: when two Defense-type skills (Guard/Evade/Counter) end up facing each other, both just cancel with no effect (unless one of them is a Counter/Clashable variant).
+Doesn't apply yet since this engine has no separate "declare a defense this turn" concept distinct from attacking, everything declared is an attack right now.
+- **Attack Weight / multi-target skills**: a single skill hitting multiple enemy slots at once, some skills gain conditional extra weight toward low-HP or untargeted slots.
+This engine is strictly 1v1 per declared action.
+- **`[On Kill]` / `[On Crit Kill]` / `[On Crit Kill Against Enemy]`**: timings for actually defeating a target, not in `game/conditions.py`'s `SKILL_LEVEL_TIMINGS` at all yet.
+- **`[Failed ■■■]` prefix**: a trigger modifier firing when a conditional (like a Kill trigger) would have activated but didn't.
+Not present.
+- **`[Ally ■■■]` prefix**: scopes an existing timing to only fire against allies (support-style effects). `[Indiscriminate]` is the closest thing right now, but that's targeting, not trigger-scoping, not the same thing.

+**Setting-specific mappings, not gaps, just noting the substitution:**

+- Sin Affinity isn't a thing here, status resistance already covers that role.
+- E.G.O is Supermoves, this is an MHA x Project Moon server, not literal Sins.
+- Corrosion: not implemented for now.
+- Skill Decks: not planned, this ruleset isn't RNG-deck-based combat.

+**Sketched for later, not built yet:**

+- **Panic / Low Morale**: apply Sinking automatically once a fighter's Sanity hits -45.
+Reserved emoji slot: `"panic"` in `game/emojis.py`.
+- **Parts/Core damage**: for an NPC with multiple parts, each skill slot represents one body part, each part gets its OWN separate resistances dict instead of sharing the fighter's single one.
+No engine support for this yet, `Fighter.resistances` is still one flat dict per fighter.

 ## Project Structure